-Food industry experts and policymakers are having difficulty determining the implications of President Trump’s pronouncements regarding foreign trade, including the possibility of imposing tariffs on imports from Mexico, renegotiating the North American Free Trade Agreement (NAFTA), withdrawing from the Trans-Pacific Partnership (TPP), and ignoring rulings made by the World Trade Organization (WTO).
+Food industry experts and policymakers are having difficulty determining the implications of President Donald Trump’s pronouncements regarding foreign trade, including the possibility of imposing tariffs on imports from Mexico, renegotiating the North American Free Trade Agreement (NAFTA), withdrawing from the Trans-Pacific Partnership (TPP), and ignoring rulings made by the World Trade Organization.

 Also by this Author

-Adding to the uncertainty, many key presidential advisers and senior agency officials—all with roles to play in shaping food policy—have yet to be appointed or confirmed by the Senate.
-Among them are Sonny Perdue, a former governor of Georgia, nominated to be USDA secretary; Scott Gottlieb, MD, a former deputy FDA commissioner, nominated to head that agency; and Robert Lighthizer, a Maryland attorney, nominated to be U.S. trade representative.
-Issues involving food imports, exports, and safety will likely to be impacted by these and other officials.
+Adding to the uncertainty, many key presidential advisers and senior agency officials—all with roles to play in shaping food policy—have yet to be confirmed by the Senate.
+Among them are Scott Gottlieb, MD, a former deputy FDA commissioner, nominated to head that agency, and Robert Lighthizer, a Maryland attorney, nominated to be U.S. trade representative.
+Sonny Perdue, nominated to head USDA, has undergone hearings in the Senate but, as of publication deadline, had not yet been confirmed.
+Issues involving food imports, exports, and safety will likely be impacted by these and other officials.